CodeYourFuture/syllabus-archive/others/deployment/1-for-html-module/cheatsheet-1.md

 - wait for auto deployment to finish
 - test on your site

 Note: Netlify only monitors your _master_ branch, by default.
+But you can choose a branch to be monitored.

 # Rename your site